The-Frederickson-Lab/duckpi-image-capture/README.md

 Note also that `fabric` will use the `config` file in `~/.ssh` to configure connections to the remote host, so make sure that the remote host has an entry in `~/.ssh/config` before running an experiment that saves results to remote.

+The `picamera2` package should also be installed.
+It is best to do so with `apt` rather than `poetry` in order to avoid system dependency issues.

 ## Notes

 [ImagingSystemCode_22-8-24_aquascape_full.py](ImagingSystemCode_22-8-24_aquascape_full.py) is an archive of the image capture script currently on pi 44.